eleanor-clifford/ellie.clifford.lol/blog/0011-paralyzed-by-analytics/index.md

 ---

-I think my feelings on analytics collected by companies about their users have been made clear---they are usually misused by automated systems to maximise the time those users spend within their walled garden.
+I think my feelings on analytics collected by companies about their users have been made clear --- they are usually misused by automated systems to maximise the time those users spend within their walled garden.
 But this post isn't about that.
 It's about the analytics that might be collected by someone like me, who posts content online and hopes for people to enjoy and interact with